medina22/Dataviz_Website/index.md

 ![png](After_college_majors_Nicole_files/After_college_majors_Nicole_9_1.png)

 ### This is a joint plot that shows the percentage of women and their average salary in the different major categories.
 The shade of the hexagon gets darker as more data points are included.
 For instance, the darkest hexagons explain the number of women that range between the salary of 20-40 thousand dollars.
-The exterior histogram shows the same represntation, but specifies in more sections than others.
+The exterior histogram shows the same representation, but specifies in more sections than others.
 This means that you can find the exact number of salaries on the average percentage of women.